bluesky/tiled/docs/source/tutorials/navigation.md

     ...
 ```

-Trees also support list-like access, via special attributes.
+Nodes also support list-like access, via special attributes.
 This is useful
 for efficiently grabbing batches of items, especially if you need to start
 from the middle.